dibdas/web_scrapper/README.md

    4. From the root directory type `ruby bin/main.rb` command.
 ## Running the scraper

-    When you run the project it will show you free courses available on the selected page through your browser, then prompts the user to see more or stop.
-If you want to see more results you can press the 'y' button or 'Enter/Return' key.
-If you want to stop or found a job that matches you, then press the 'n' or 'q' button.
-The scraping process will be stopped.
+    When you run the project it will show you the jobs in the terminal available on the selected page ui..
-    In the free courses available you can be able to see Partner, Course, Level, Enrollment to the course.
+    In the specified jobs available you desire you can see the name of the company, role and the remote location.

 # Contributing